 Northern communities are experiencing food insecurity at much higher rates than anywhere else in Canada (see Get Started, Colonial history).
 Food brought in from the south and sold through grocery stores is extremely expensive.
 To address these problems, the federal government for many years ran a transport subsidy program (the Food Mail Program) which was transformed in 2011 into Nutrition North (for some history see Fitzgerald and Hill, 2016).
 Although the federal government made changes in 2016 and 2019, the program is criticized (cf. Qikiqtani Inuit Association [QIA], 2019; Food Secure Canada, 2019) for:

-- how expensive foods from the South remain (especially healthy fresh foods), with arbitrary pricing and a lack of transparency about retailer subsidies and whether retailers pass on the entire subsidy to eaters.
+- how expensive foods from the South remain even with subsidy (especially healthy fresh foods which are often in short supply relative to low nutrient foods, cf. Wendimu et al., 2018)), with arbitrary pricing and a lack of transparency about retailer subsidies and whether retailers pass on the entire subsidy to eaters.
+That many communities only have one store may contribute to some level of excessive pricing, shortages and reduced quality (cf. Wendimu et al., 2018; Kenny et al., 2018).
 The federal government since 2019 has been implementing processes to make audit reports more widely available, but it is not clear this addresses all the transparency concerns.
 "The average cost of the Revised Northern Food Basket in March 2018 was actually higher by over 2% since March of the previous year, and only 1% lower than in March 2011, prior to the launch of the Nutrition North program" (Food Banks Canada, 2019).
 Additional subsidy has been provided during COVID but the impacts are not yet apparent.

 - supporting country foods and the supplies to facilitate hunting and fishing; these supports were made part of the Harvester Support Grants and Young Hunters Program but the lack of integration between them and the Nutrition North subsidies creates inequities and imbalances for food availability.